natareo/assembly-workshop-2021/_episodes/02-hoon-2--data-structures.md

 > {: .source}
 >
 >
-> We call Hoon's data type specifications \emph{molds}.
+> We call Hoon's data type specifications _molds_.
 Molds are more general than atoms and cells, but these form particular cases.
 Hoon uses molds as a way of matching Nock tree structures (including Hoon metadata tags such as auras).
 {: .callout}